 Partial transparency has been applied to the World Ocean Base layer, so the World Hillshade layer shows through it.
 You can turn the World Hillshade layer off and on in the Contents pane to see the difference in terrain detail.

-- In the Catalog pane, click Filter again, expand Boundaries, and click Administrative.
+- In the Catalog pane, click the Filter button again, expand Boundaries, and click Administrative.

-- In the search box, type light gray reference and press the Enter key.
+- In the search box, type light gray reference and press Enter.

 - In the search results, right-click the Light Gray Canvas Reference (Local Language) vector tile layer and click Add To Current Map .